 Instant nostalgia has become a peculiar byproduct of the new century.
-VH1 seems to be recycling the decades almost before they’re over.
+VH1 seems to be recycling the decades almost before they’re over in its proliferating time-capsule series: Don’t look now, but the ’90s are back!
 Fittingly, lovable comediennes Mo Gaffney and Kathy Najimy have brought back their popular sister act for a reunion tour of sorts after a decade spent pursuing independent careers in TV and movies.

 Fans of the duo, who began performing together in the 1980s, greet many of the sweet-tempered characters created by Gaffney and Najimy as they would old friends, chuckling in affectionate recognition of their mild eccentricities.
 And it’s hard not to warm to these appealingly easygoing performers, Najimy warm and bubbly, Gaffney gruff and wry.

 Then again, this “Greatest Hits” collection is a lot like those best-of CDs from once-beloved bands that you buy on impulse while idly browsing at the record store: They turn out to contain quite a few tracks that don’t have the staying power you once thought they would.

 This is mildly surprising, since Kathy and Mo never specialized in the kind of radical or insistently provocative comedy that quickly grows stale.
 They concentrated on bringing out the quirky charm in ordinary folks, mixing poignant observation of universal human truths with gently sculpted caricature.